sachinkesiraju/SKSplashView/README.md

 pod 'SKSplashView'
 ```
 <h3> Alternative </h3>
-If installation through Cocoapods doesn't work or if you aren't comfortable using it, you can always just drag and drop the folder 'SKSplashView' into your project and ``#import SKSplashView.h`` and you're ready to go.
+If installation through Cocoapods doesn't work or if you aren't comfortable using it, you can always just drag and drop the folder 'SKSplashView' into your project and ``#import "SKSplashView.h"`` and you're ready to go.

 <h1> Implementation </h1>